-The Cato State Legislative Guide is designed to help state policymakers address these and other important issues and free their constituents from the burden of overextended government.
+The Cato State Legislative Guide is designed to help state policymakers address important issues and free their constituents from the burden of overextended government.
 Broken down into five core policy areas — education, transportation, tax and budget, health care, criminal justice — each section provides:

 - Specific policy ideas from Cato Institute experts on how legislators can put their states back on a fiscally sustainable path that maximizes freedom.